Tielt-Winge

 Tielt-Winge ([ˌtiltˈʋɪŋə]) is a municipality located in the Belgian province of Flemish Brabant.
 The municipality comprises the towns of Houwaart, Meensel-Kiezegem, Sint-Joris-Winge and Tielt.
-On 1 January 2006, Tielt-Winge had a total population of 10,009.
+On 1 January 2006, Tielt-Winge had a total population of 11,604.
 The total area is 44.16 km² which gives a population density of 227 inhabitants per square kilometre.

+Villages

+Sint-Joris-Winge

+Sint-Joris-Winge is a village in Tielt-Winge, which as of 2003, had 2,870 inhabitants.

+It is one source of the last name Winge, which is a habitational name derived from the village's name.